Table of Contents:

 Solo validator setups

-With a distributed validator setup, in-house validators can distribute their signing power across multiple nodes in an Active-Active cluster redundancy arrangement.
+With a distributed validator setup, in-house validators can distribute their signing power across multiple nodes.
+This is done in an Active-Active cluster redundancy arrangement, ensuring they can validate transactions more reliably.
 Thus, they minimize the risk of failure and penalties due to downtime, double-signing, etc.

 In summary, Distributed Validator Technology can be a game-changer